paugier/mercurial-jupyterbook/book/getting-started/intro.md

 - It is easy to learn and use.
 - It is lightweight.
 - It scales excellently.
-See {ref}`"Scaling Mercurial" <chap:scaling>` for details if you do bump into scaling issues.
+See [](../advanced-concepts/scaling.md) for details if you do bump into scaling issues.
 - It is easy to customise.

 If you are at all familiar with revision control systems, you should be able to